mundorum/oid/_pages/web/home.md

 </oid-play>
 </p>

-The `button-oid` publishes a topic `show/message` and the message `I am a terrible dinosaur!` when the button is clicked.
+The `button-oid` publishes a topic `show/message` and the message `Graauuuurrrr` when the button is clicked.
 The `lively-talk-oid` subscribes to the `show/message` message, i.e., it receives the message whenever it is published on the bus.
 The `show/message` message is mapped to the internal `display` notice that has an associated action of showing the received message.

 ### Playground Editor